 In the MMO New World, leveling up is not as simple as it is in other RPGs.
-This is because in New World, there is a lot more to level up than just your character, and leveling up your character doesn’t necessarily do what you would expect it to.
-This is why we’ve created this New World leveling guide for you.
+There’s a lot more to level up than just your character, including your weapons, gathering skills, crafting and refining skills, and reputation.
+Even leveling up your character doesn’t necessarily work the way you’d expect it to.
+This may all seem pretty daunting at first glance, but no worries — we’ve created this New World leveling guide to help you out.

 Leveling Up Your Character

+We’ll start our New World leveling guide with the basics of leveling your character.
 Leveling up your character functions largely like it does in other RPGs.
-You earn exp by completing quests and fighting enemies, and once you get enough, you level.
+You earn experience by completing quests and fighting enemies, and once you get enough, you level up.

-But what do you get from leveling up your character?
+It’s simple enough, but what do you get from leveling up?

-Points in constitution further increase your max HP, and points in the other five are tied to the scaling of your weapons, which we will get to in a minute.
-Finally, every fifty points you put into an attribute unlocks a special attribute bonus, which can be anything from extra damage to increased harvesting speeds.
+Points in Constitution further increase your max HP, and points in the other four are tied to scaling your weapons, which we’ll get to in a minute.
+Every fifty points you put into an attribute unlocks a special attribute bonus, which can be anything from extra damage to increased harvesting speeds.

-Now weapons are, unsurprisingly, at the heart of combat- sometimes literally if you’re a good shot with your bow.
+Weapons are, unsurprisingly, at the heart of combat — sometimes literally, if you’re a good shot with your bow.
 They are also the closest thing to a class you have in New World.

 The weapon types are broken down into four categories, as can be seen in the table below.